epu/berkshelf/CONTRIBUTING.md

 See [here](https://github.com/tdegrunt/vagrant-chef-server-bootstrap) for a quick way to get a testing chef server up.

+On windows, setting up guard and running it can be challenging.
+Try:

+    C:\berkshelf>bundle binstub guard
+    C:\berkshelf>start ruby.exe bin\guard start

 ### Debugging Issues
 By default, Berkshelf will only give you the top-level output from a failed command.
 If you're working deep inside the core, an error like: